jetbundle/jetbundle.github.io/_diffequations/transformation_guidline.md

 When the field factors as $y' = P(x)/Q(y)$ we obtain...

-> **Illustrative Example: Exponential Growth**
+> **Exponential Growth**

 > Solve $y' = xy$ with $y(0) = 1$.

 > We have $dy/y = x\,dx$...

-> **Reflection:** This demonstrates that separation of variables is not merely an algebraic manipulation, but a coordinate transformation that decouples the dynamics.
+> This demonstrates that separation of variables is not merely an algebraic manipulation, but a coordinate transformation that decouples the dynamics.
 ```

 ### 2. The Prerequisite In-lining Strategy